DevExpress-Examples/wpf-data-grid-update-data-in-a-separate-thread/Readme.md

 > A recommended way to manage multi-thread updates is to [dispatch them to the main thread](https://docs.devexpress.com/WPF/11765/controls-and-libraries/data-grid/binding-to-data/managing-multi-thread-data-updates#dispatch-updates-to-the-main-thread).
 With this approach, you can perform time-consuming operations such as loading data in a separate thread.

 > This approach does not work for the [TreeListView](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TreeListView).
+[Dispatch data updates to the main thread](https://docs.devexpress.com/WPF/11765/controls-and-libraries/data-grid/binding-to-data/managing-multi-thread-data-updates#dispatch-updates-to-the-main-thread) to avoid the issue in this scenario.

 This example invokes the [BeginDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.BeginDataUpdate) and [EndDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.EndDataUpdate) methods to temporarily disable internal data updates in the **GridControl**.